 Antik provides a foundation for scientific and engineering computation in Common Lisp.
 It is designed not only to facilitate numerical computations, but to permit the use of numerical computation libraries and the interchange of data and procedures, whether foreign (non-lisp) or Lisp libraries.
-Notably, GSLL provides allows use of the GNU Scientific Library and is based on Antik.
+Notably, GSLL provides an interface to the GNU Scientific Library and is based on Antik.

 There are two Common Lisp packages

 defined by Antik,